MediScribe/docjet-mobile/docs/current/audio-recorder-player.md

 1. Tapping record button opens `RecorderModal` as a bottom sheet
 2. After recording, the modal returns the absolute file path
-3. The path is processed, moved to docs dir, and used to create a job
+3. The path is processed and moved into the app's documents directory (via `FileSystem`), then used to create a job

 ```dart
 // Basic integration pattern